 Freezer bags, glass jars, or even a freezable plastic container will work.

-If you find the flavor in your simple vegetable soup a little lacking, then feel free to add some complexity with a couple of spices!
+If you find the flavor in this easy vegetable soup a little lacking, then feel free to add some complexity with a couple of spices!

 You can always add more seasonings afterward, but you can’t take them away!
-So follow my measurements and add salt and pepper to taste afterward.
+So follow my measurements and add salt and pepper to taste after.

 With love, from our simple kitchen to yours.